-1. Proposals for hotels and other visitor accommodation will be permitted providing they:
+- 1. Proposals for hotels and other visitor accommodation will be permitted providing where they: - do not result in the loss of viable office accommodation for which there is continuing need, as set out in Policy OF2; - do not result in adverse impacts on the amenity of neighbouring occupiers, including cumulative impacts; - include a range of complementary facilities accessible to the public; - provide satisfactory arrangements for pick-up/drop-off, service delivery vehicles, waste storage, and taxis and coaches, appropriate to the size and nature of the development; - are inclusive, providing a minimum of 10% of hotel rooms to wheelchairaccessible standards meeting London Plan accessibility standards for new hotel bedrooms; - ensure continuing beneficial use for historic buildings, including enhanced public access to and interpretation of that heritage, where appropriate; and - address the sustainability challenges associated with the City's BREEAM priorities (energy, water, pollution and materials).

-- do not result in the loss of viable office accommodation for which there is continuing need, as set out in Policy O2; - do not result in adverse impacts on the amenity of neighbouring occupiers, including cumulative impacts; - include a range of facilities accessible to the public; - provide satisfactory arrangements for pick-up/drop-off, service delivery vehicles, taxis and coaches, appropriate to the size and nature of the development; - are inclusive, providing a minimum of 10% of hotel rooms to wheelchairaccessible standards; - ensure continuing beneficial use for historic buildings, where appropriate. - 2.
-Proposals for new hotels and other visitor accommodation will be resisted where they would result in an over-concentration of similar uses in the surrounding area.
+2. Proposals for new hotels and other visitor accommodation will be resisted where they would result in an over-concentration of similar uses in the surrounding area.

-- 5.3.14.
-While the majority of visitors are day-trippers, the City has seen strong demand for hotel accommodation in the last ten years, and in 2017 had 34 hotels, apart-hotels and hostels, providing 5,100 bedrooms.
+- 5.3.16.
+While the majority of visitors are day-trippers, the City has seen strong demand for hotel accommodation in the last ten years, and in 2017 2020 had 34 44 hotels, apart-hotels and hostels, providing 5,100 over 6,700 bedrooms.
 The GLA has forecast the need for an additional 58,146 bedrooms in London between 2015 and 2041.
-This demand is driven by a predicted increase of 42 million international visitor nights and a 15 million increase in domestic visitor nights.
-The City's predicted share of this increase is 4,341 rooms.
-Based on past trends and hotel sites currently permitted or under construction, there is a strong likelihood of the City meeting the London Plan requirement. - 5.3.15.
+This demand is driven by a projected predicted increase of 42 million international visitor nights and a 15 million increase in domestic visitor nights.
+The City's projected predicted share of this increase is 4,341 rooms.
+Based on past trends and hotel sites currently permitted or under construction, there is a strong likelihood that of the City will meeting the London Plan requirement.
+It should be noted that these GLA forecasts predate the Covid-19 pandemic but although there have been short term impacts on the tourism industry, the attractions of the City and of London as a visitor destination remain strong. - 5.3.17.
 Hotel accommodation is important to cater for business visitors wishing to stay in the City, as well as leisure visitors.
-The amount of office floorspace will increase significantly in the next 20 years and the demand for hotels for business accommodation will therefore increase.
-Visitor numbers are also predicted to increase, and the development of Culture Mile is likely to increase demand for hotel accommodation in the north west of the City which currently has very few hotels.
+The amount of office floorspace will increase significantly in the next 20 years and the demand for hotels for business accommodation will therefore is likely to increase.
+Visitor numbers are also projected predicted to increase, and the development of Culture Mile is likely to increase demand for hotel accommodation particularly in the north west of the City which currently has very few hotels.